msroot/vanity/README.md

 * Make the phar executable: `chmod a+x vanity.phar`
 * Rename vanity: `mv vanity.phar vanity`
 * Change into a project directory: `cd /path/to/my/project`
-* Use Vanity as you normally would. composer.phar install
+* Use Vanity as you normally would.

 ### Global installation of composer (via Homebrew)
-Installing via this homebrew formula will always get you the latest composer version.
+Installing with this Homebrew formula will always get you the latest version.

 	brew uninstall vanity &&
 	brew install --HEAD https://{domain}/brew/vanity.rb